sebastiaanspeck/MusicLibraryOptimizer/README.md

 ## Remarks
 This project is still in development.
 I'm not responsible for potential data-loss.
 Executing the scripts is at own risks.

+## Special thanks to
+- ['EvanPurk'](https://gist.github.com/EvanPurkhiser/10729815) for providing a naming convention for the MP3-files
+- ['mutagen'](https://mutagen.readthedocs.io/en/latest/) for the ID3-library to create, read, update and delete the ID3-tags in the MP3-files